jonny166/P4-frontend-nanodegree-mobile-portfolio/README.md

 reduce pizza count from 200 to 24 calculate each of the 5 phases only once pull document.body.scrollTop only once per update

+Changes for Pizza Resizing:
+Get the array of randomPizzaContainers just once